4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 9. The AIMS/ERCS Team assigns the request to the excise group where the terminal is geographically located regardless of the area in which the entity is registered.

-10. The AIMS/ERCS Team forwards the excise group assignment information and the SAT Designation request letter to the Form 637 Registration Group Manager via secure e-mail.
+10. The AIMS/ERCS Team forwards the excise group assignment information and the SAT Designation request letter to the registration group manager via secure e-mail.

-11. If a SAT Designation requestor provides the Excise Operations Unit new information about the changes in business operations, which may include but is not limited to, changes in refueling equipment, security measures, owners/operators or any other change to the SAT Designation criteria specified in Notice 16-15, Section 4 then that updated information will be forwarded to the Form 637 Registration Group Manager via secure e-mail for follow-up actions.
+11. If a SAT Designation requestor provides the Excise Operations Unit new information about the changes in business operations, which may include but is not limited to, changes in refueling equipment, security measures, owners/operators or any other change to the SAT Designation criteria specified in Notice 2016-15, Section 4 then that updated information will be forwarded to the registration group manager via secure e-mail for follow-up actions.

-12. If a SAT Designation denial or revocation is contested, then the Chief, Estate & Gift/Excise Tax is the only person authorized to address and propose a remedy.
-For this reason, if the Excise Operations Unit receives a written appeal, then they must forward it to the Form 637 Registration Group Manager for consideration via secure e-mail and have no contact with the requestor or designee.
+12. If a SAT Designation denial or revocation is contested, then the Chief, Estate & Gift/Excise Tax Exam is the only person authorized to address and propose a remedy.
+For this reason, if the Excise Operations Unit receives a written appeal, then they must forward it to the registration group manager for consideration via secure e-mail and have no contact with the requestor or designee.

-Role and Responsibilities of the Form 637 Registration Group
+Roles and Responsibilities of the Form 637 Registration Group

-1. Upon receipt of the SAT Designation request letter and excise group assignment information from the AIMS/ERCS Team, the Form 637 Registration Group Manager will assign the Form 637 case file to the Lead Technician (LT) responsible for the territory where the terminal requesting SAT Designation is located.
+1. Upon receipt of the SAT Designation request letter and excise group assignment information from the AIMS/ERCS Team, the registration group manager will assign the IMS case file to the Lead Technician (LT) responsible for the territory where the terminal requesting SAT Designation is located.

-4. The Form 637 Registration Group has no further duties in processing the designation request unless a contested denial or revocation occurs.
+4. The registration group has no further duties in processing the designation request unless a contested denial or revocation occurs.

 5. If a SAT Designation requestor objects in writing to a denial or revocation, then it is contested.
-In this situation, a written appeal must be provided by the SAT Designation requestor to the Form 637 Registration Group Manager within 10 calendar days from the date the Letter 3685-A, Denial of Secure Airport Terminal (SAT) Designation, or Letter 3691-A, Revocation of Secure Airport Terminal (SAT) Designation, was issued.
+In this situation, a written appeal must be provided by the SAT Designation requestor to the registration group manager within 10 calendar days from the date Letter 3685-A, Denial of Secure Airport Terminal (SAT) Designation, or Letter 3691-A, Revocation of Secure Airport Terminal (SAT) Designation, was issued.

-6. If a SAT Designation requestor or designee contests a denial or revocation, then the designated LT documents this on the case activity record and uploads the written appeal into the Form 637 IMS case file.
+6. If a SAT Designation requestor or designee contests a denial or revocation, then the designated LT documents this on the case activity record and uploads the written appeal into the IMS case file.

-7. The LT forwards the Form 637 case file to the Form 637 Registration Group Manager prior to a scheduled meeting between the Chief, Estate & Gift/Excise Tax and the Form 637 Registration Group Manager.
+7. The LT forwards the IMS case file to the registration group manager prior to a scheduled meeting between the Chief, Estate & Gift/Excise Tax Exam, and the registration group manager.

-10. After the Chief, Estate & Gift/Excise Tax signs the applicable denial or revocation letter, it will be forwarded to the Form 637 Registration Group Manager for issuance to the SAT Designation requestor and uploaded into the Form 637 IMS case file.
-Once the appropriate letter is issued, the Form 637 Group Manager or designee will contact the FCN Coordinator to update the designation.
+10. After the Chief, Estate & Gift/Excise Tax Exam signs the applicable denial or revocation letter, it will be forwarded to the registration group manager for issuance to the SAT Designation requestor and uploaded into the IMS case file.
+Once the appropriate letter is issued, the Form 637 group manager or designee will contact the IRS ExSTARS Coordinator to update the designation.

-Role and Responsibilities of the Excise Group Manager
+Roles and Responsibilities of the Excise Group Manager

 Note: